Tackle the months you've just spent hibernating with some good, old-fashioned fun in the great outdoors.

 For Your Crew

-Grab for friends and get peddling through 20km of the Gold Coast’s best.
+Grab your friends and get pedalling through 20km of the Gold Coast’s best bike rides.
 Start along the Currumbin Track and cruise your way along the beach before heading into the beauty of the Gold Coast Hinterland, this ride really does offer the best of both worlds.
 Make a day of it and end it with a brewsky or two at the Balter Brewing Company.
-Just don't drink and ride home kids.
+Just don't drink and ride, okay?

 Springbrook offers many different tracks, sceneries and lengths—simply pick your preferred ride.
-We recommend making the day of it and doing the full coastal ride, starting at the beach, cruising through Robina and Mudgeeraba so you are warmed up and ready for the steep but oh-so-beautiful climb through to Springbrook.
-Then the best bit?
-Explore the stunning rainforest before you make your way back down.
+We recommend making a day of it and doing the full coastal ride, starting at the beach, then cruising through Robina and Mudgeeraba, so you are warmed up and ready for the steep but oh-so-beautiful climb through to Springbrook.
+Then, the best bit—you get to explore the stunning rainforest before making your way back down.

 For The Active Go-Getters